furrer-lab/abn/README.md

 Here we assume the version is `3.1.1`.

 We use [devtools](https://github.com/r-lib/devtools) to install from GitHub.
-At this point `devtools` should already be installed in your system <details><summary>if not, install it first.</summary> Open an R session and type:
+At this point `devtools` should already be installed in your system.
+<details><summary>if not, install it first.</summary> Open an R session and type:

 ```R
 install.packages("devtools")
 ```
 </details>

-To install `abn` run this is your R session:
+To install `abn` run in your R session:

 ```R
 devtools::install_github("furrer-lab/abn", ref="3.1.1", dependencies=c("Depends", "Imports", "LinkingTo"))